rittik987/react-web/README.md

 5. User can remove events or proceed to checkout
 6. Cart data is saved and persists after refresh

-Assignment Completion
+## Assignment Completion

-This project was built as part of a React.js Internship Assignment.
+This project was built as part of a **React.js Internship Assignment**.
 All requirements from the assignment have been successfully implemented:

- Event List Page - Displays events with title, date, location, and price from JSON data with sorting functionality Event Details Page - Shows complete event details with a "Book Now" button that adds events to the cart Booking Cart Page - Displays selected events with total amount and remove option
+ **Event List Page** - Displays events with title, date, location, and price from JSON data with sorting functionality

+ **Event Details Page** - Shows complete event details with a "Book Now" button that adds events to the cart

+ **Booking Cart Page** - Displays selected events with total amount and remove option

-Technical Requirements Met:
+ **Technical Requirements Met:**

- React with functional components and hooks
+- React with functional components and hooks
- Context API for state management
+- Context API for state management
- Tailwind CSS for styling
+- Tailwind CSS for styling
- Proper folder structure
+- Proper folder structure
- Clean, maintainable code
+- Clean, maintainable code

-✅ Deliverables:
+ **Deliverables:**

-GitHub repository at /react-web
+- GitHub repository at `/react-web`
-README with setup instructions
+- README with setup instructions
-Screenshots of all working pages
+- Screenshots of all working pages